SeanLynch1/Procedural-Generation/README.md

             }
         }
 ```
+This is how the recursion layers of the towers are generated:
+`
+    public void BuildTower()
+    {
+        float increasableValue = 0;
+        for (int i = 0; i < buildingHeight; i++)
+        {
+            if (i != 0)
+                increasableValue += blockSpacing * buildingBlockPrefabs.Count;
+            for (int j = 0; j < buildingBlockPrefabs.Count; j++)
+            {
+                buildingBlockPosition = new Vector3(this.transform.position.x, j * blockSpacing + increasableValue, this.transform.position.z);
+                GameObject buildingBlock = Instantiate(buildingBlockPrefabs[Random.Range(0, buildingBlockPrefabs.Count - 1)], buildingBlockPosition, Quaternion.identity);
+                buildingBlock.GetComponent<MeshRenderer>().material.color = Random.ColorHSV(0f, 1f, 1f, 1f, 0.5f, 1f); // HSV = shade and intensity values
+                buildingBlock.transform.parent = this.gameObject.transform;
+                instantiatedBlocks.Add(buildingBlock);
+            }
+        }
+    }
+    `
+    The cube blocks in each tower shoots out a ray in a random direction, selecting from a range of forward, back, left, and, right.
+If the ray does not collide with a primary tower block it will instantiate a new random block to the side of it at the end point of the casted ray.
+This newly instantiated block will repeat this process several times forming an overhanging structure to the side of the tower.
 # Initial Proposal
 This repository will contain the source files and code on my journey of trying to create a 3D procedurally generated city.